Yandex Cloud

 High availability and load balancingHigh availability and load balancing

-How to exclude a host from the master selection?How to exclude a host from the master selection?
+How to remove a host from the master selection process?How to remove a host from the master selection process?

 Warning

-To ensure high availability during maintenance, your cluster must have at least one replica host without a replication source.
+To ensure high availability during maintenance, your cluster must have at least one replica without a replication source.

 Why do I get an error when setting up cascading replication?Why do I get an error when setting up cascading replication?